Entalpi/ColoniaC/README.md

 This project was born out of a love of Roman history and the lack of deep and fun historical simulators that did not skimp on the details.

-It is written in C because one mans pain is another mans fun as the famous goes.
+It is written in C because one mans pain is another mans fun as the famous saying goes.
 The user interface is either a actually working GUI version or the now seriously-in-need-of-a-update terminal user inteface (TUI).